One search field. Plain English, a ticker, a CIK, a date.

 Semantic search opens up research workflows that were previously impossible without a team of analysts:

-Semantic search is available to Professional subscribers.
-It's designed for investors who go beyond monitoring specific tickers and want to discover opportunities and risks across the entire SEC filing universe.
-Combined with NexusAlert's risk scoring and daily alerts, it provides a comprehensive research toolkit that rivals what institutional desks use.
+The search field is one box for everyone.
+Identifier searches — by ticker, CIK, form type, or date — are free, so anyone can pull up a company's filings without guessing keywords.
+The AI layer on top — plain-English interpretation and cited answers synthesized across 280,000+ filings — is a Professional feature, designed for investors who want to discover opportunities and risks across the entire SEC filing universe.
+Combined with NexusAlert's risk scoring and daily alerts, it provides a research toolkit that rivals what institutional desks use.